 Fashion Santa on Rodeo Drive

 Santa takes time out of his schedule to bring some down-home holiday cheer to the nice folks on Rodeo Drive in this only-in-LA experience.
 FREE

 North Pole Express

-Fillmore and Western Railway offers three different train ride experiences with Santa - either to visit his polar workshop, buy a Christmas tree, or have dinner with him right on the train.
+Fillmore and Western Railway offers two different train ride experiences with Santa - either to visit his polar workshop, or to ride the Sugar Plum Express to a holiday village.

 Shogun Santa (Courtesy of Go Little Tokyo Holiday Marketplace)